 Sign up for our email list at the bottom of this page

 Party With the Stars Find out what objects are currently in the night sky and where to find them.
-Following the indoor presentation, we will set up telescopes on our rooftop deck, weather permitting.
+Following the indoor presentation, we will set up telescopes outside, weather permitting.

 Space Place family workshops are offered every Saturday at 10 a.m. for

 children ages 6-10 and their parents.
 The workshops are free and open to the public.
 No registration is required for

 any of the workshops but attendance is LIMITED to the first 50 people.

 October 25• "Solar Cooking" How can we cook using the sun?
 Make your own solar oven and see how it works.

 November 1• "Paddle Power" Take the engineering challenge and see if you can make a boat that will paddle itself through the water.

 Space Place guest presentations are always free and open to the